siraat-ai-academy/freelance-content-writing-suite-by-jamalu/02-website-copywriting/13-contact-faq-page-copy.md

 📌 **Task Summary**:
 This task involves writing **Contact** and **FAQ** page copy that supports clarity, reduces user hesitation, and builds quiet **trust**.
 These pages are small but powerful — they improve **UX**, create a sense of safety, and guide visitors toward action or resolution with ease.
 When done well, they remove barriers and invite connection.

-> _“This is where support becomes reassurance — and Jamalu brings the tone that says, ‘We’re here.
+> _“This is where support becomes reassurance — and Eks2 brings the tone that says, ‘We’re here.
 We’re listening.
 Let’s make it easy.’”_

 ---
 ________________________________________